-Federal Truth-in-Lending law requires reverse mortgage lenders to disclose the projected annual average cost of these loans in a way that includes ALL of the costs and benefits, and also takes into account the nonrecourse limits.
+The federal Truth in Lending Act requires reverse mortgage lenders to disclose the projected annual average cost of these loans in a way that includes ALL of the costs and benefits, and also takes into account the nonrecourse limits.

-This Total Annual Loan Cost (TALC) disclosure shows borrowers what the single all-inclusive interest rate would be if the lender could only charge interest and not charge any other fees.
+This total annual loan cost (TALC) disclosure shows borrowers what the single all-inclusive interest rate would be if the lender could only charge interest and not charge any other fees.
 Specifically, it tells borrowers the annual average rate that would produce the total amount owed at various future points if only that rate were charged on all the cash advances they get that are not used to pay loan costs.
 In other words, it shows them what they are paying in total for the money they get to spend.